 Old outdoor air conditioners are typically loud.
 We offer models that operate at greatly reduced decibel levels, which can dramatically reduce the impact on you and your neighbors.

-Variable Output and Two-Stage Models
+Variable-Capacity and Two-Stage Models

 New air conditioning systems use R-410a refrigerant, which is considered much less harmful to the atmosphere in the unlikely event of a system leak.
 Newer systems are also more efficient, meaning less energy is consumed and the environmental impact is reduced.
 The metal and copper from your old air conditioner system will be recycled.